ctrlplusb/react-universally-opinionated/README.md

 ## About

-This boilerplate contains a super minimal set of dependencies in order to get you up and running with a universal react project, whilst also providing you with a great development experience that includes hot reloading of the client and server code.
+This boilerplate contains an opinionated set of features and dependencies on top of the super minimal [React, Universally](https://github.com/ctrlplusb/react-universally) boilerplate.
+Use this as a repository to fish out further ideas for your own implementation - I highly recommend you use the [React, Universally](https://github.com/ctrlplusb/react-universally) boilerplate as your project starting point rather than this version.

 ## Overview